 Rafferty told the court the simulated sexual behaviour is a way of coping with working in a distressing environment.

 “People would do anything for a distraction… from the horrible job they had to do, it was horrible,” he said.

 “I still think, ‘How did I do that job?’ … you were (putting) poor little chickens into shackles.”

 Legal action launched under human rights laws

-In addition to the sexual harassment allegations, he also claims that he was victimised by management when he complained.
+In addition to the sexual harassment allegations, he also claims management victimised him when he complained.

-He also claims that his co-workers inserted fingers and a metal pole in his anus.
+He also claims his co-workers inserted fingers and a metal pole in his anus.

 Company denies allegations

 Ingham Enterprises has subsequently denied the allegations.